 He’s an accomplished engineer, and his love of technology was nurtured right here, in the public schools of Kansas.
-He’s a successful startup founder and his work ethic was learned right here, delivering newspapers and shoveling snow.
-His talent, drive and vision were all fostered here, in Kansas, by the family and community that raised him.
+He’s a successful startup founder, and his work ethic was learned right here, delivering newspapers and shoveling snow.
+His talent, drive, and vision were all fostered right here, in Kansas, by the family and community that raised him.

 After earning a degree in Electrical Engineering from the University of Kansas, Brian developed computer hardware for Silicon Graphics.
 One of his early projects was even used to build ground-breaking special effects for the film ‘Jurassic Park’.
 He went on to co-found the startup that became Google Earth and famously made his childhood home at Meadowbrook Apartments the center of the Google Earth globe.

 As Google VP of Engineering, he built the teams and programs behind Google Earth, Google Maps, Street View, and Ground Truth.
 His work there revolutionized the academic, business, and military applications of satellite and aerial imagery.

 At Uber, he developed a world-class program to improve the efficiency of driver/rider matching and evolved mapping services to support the advent of self-driving cars.
 So when Uber gives you a lift, when you get driving directions on your phone, when farmers build on Google Earth to improve crop yields, you’re touching Brian’s work.